 For AnglicareSA, following its move to cloud in 2018, the highly mobile workforce needed a reliable infrastructure and improved digital experiences to deliver uninterrupted services to these highly vulnerable communities.

-“Our customers aren’t tethered to an office; we must be able to deliver services on the ground where the customer can accept them.
+“Our staff aren’t tethered to an office; we must be able to deliver services on the ground where the customer can accept them.
 We needed a solution that would let our staff in the field be first-class citizens on the network to better deliver our services to those that need them.”

 Jamie Anderson, Executive General Manager, Technology & Transformation